 The EPA requires regular sampling to ensure drinking water safety.
-The Defiance WTP conducted sampling for bacterial; inorganic; radiological; synthetic organic; and volatile organic contaminants during 2016.
-Samples were collected for a total of 43 different contaminants most of which were not detected in the Defiance City water supply.
+The Defiance WTP Staff collected and ran

+10's of thousands of samples for operational control as well as bacterial, inorganic, radiological, synthetic organic, and volatile organic contaminants during 2018.
+Samples were collected for over 75 different contaminants most of which were not detected in the Defiance City water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.